xoxzo/blog.xoxzo.com/content/The Way We Work/cju-team-camp-2018-en.md

 Like always, the last session of the camp was going through our retrospectives.
 These are some of the points that we discussed and wrapped up:

-- If your tasks is piling up, raise your hands and say something
+- If your tasks are piling up, raise your hands and say something
 - Team camps are to build trust, with your colleague and the company
-- Try to speak up when you feel depression.
+- Try to speak up when you feel depressed.
 Having trust makes it easier to do
 - This team camp, the main aim is not really looking at problems.
 To know where we are, know each other more
 - We need to think more about diversity.
-- Globalisation
+- Globalization
 - Interesting to know cultural differences.
 - Improving communication
 - It would be nice to have more time to speak more freely online.
 - As expected team camps are supposed for face-to-face discussion instead of working on tasks via the screen
-- If you feel something is going crazy, push back and discussion again.
+- If you feel something is going crazy, push back and discuss again.
 - Burnout is a real issue.

 # Wrapping up

-Three days of working together was pretty short, but we managed to get an understanding that we normally wouldn't get working remotely on normal days.
+Three days of working together were pretty short, but we managed to get an understanding that we normally wouldn't get working remotely on normal days.

 ![Xoxzo People at KAL Hotel]({filename}/images/cju-team-camp-2018/everyone-kal-hotel.jpg)

-Team camps should be focusing on free exchange of ideas and experience, which is one of the most difficult things to do when we're working facing the screen.
+Team camps should be focusing on the free exchange of ideas and experience, which is one of the most difficult things to do when we're working facing the screen.
 This is what we need to focus on for our team camps in the future.